jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (1) A resale royalty paid to the collection agency under section 17 of the Resale Right for Visual Artists Act 2023.
 (2) A resale royalty paid to the right holder in respect of the resale of an original visual artwork under section 18 of the Resale Right for Visual Artists Act 2023.
 (3) See section 26B, which requires a registered person who receives a resale royalty in relation to or in respect of their taxable activity to pay tax equal to the tax fraction of the resale royalty if they are notified by the collection agency that the sale of the artwork that gave rise to the resale royalty was not charged with tax under section 8.

+## Schedule 2 — Government grants and subsidies: non-taxable amounts

+### 1 General
+Clauses 2 to 8 set out the amounts that are, under section 5(6E), excluded from being a payment in the nature of a grant or subsidy for the purposes of section 5(6D).

+### 2 Benefits
+An amount of a benefit paid under the Social Security Act 2018.

+### 3 Payments for personal use and benefit
+An amount paid to a person when the payment is for the personal use and benefit of the person or a relative (as defined in paragraph (a) of the definition of that term in section YA 1 of the Income Tax Act 2007) of the person.

+### 4 Suspensory loans or advances
+An amount that is a suspensory loan or advance made on behalf of the Crown or by a public authority before 1 January 1993, other than a suspensory loan or advance that, at the time it was made, was explicitly stated to include the amount of any goods and services tax payable by the person to whom or for whose benefit the loan or advance was made.

+### 5 Payments made by NZ Agency for International Development
+An amount paid by the New Zealand Agency for International Development to a New Zealand organisation to the extent to which, as a condition of the payment, it is—
+  (a) transferred outside New Zealand; and
+  (b) transferred to an organisation that is operating outside New Zealand at the time the payment is received by that organisation; and
+  (c) used to acquire goods or services outside New Zealand.

+### 6 Commissioner’s tax credits
+An amount that is a tax credit under the Income Tax Act 2007, the Income Tax Act 2004, or the Tax Administration Act 1994 that the Commissioner credits, transfers, refunds, deals with, or otherwise pays, when the entitlement arises under—
+  (a) subpart MK of the Income Tax Act 2007 or subpart KJ of the Income Tax Act 2004: or (b) section LH 2 of the Income Tax Act 2007; or
+  (c) section MX 4 of the Income Tax Act 2007.

+### 7 Earthquake support payments
+An amount that is an earthquake support subsidy payment— (a) made on or before 30 June 2011 on behalf of the Crown in relation to the Canterbury earthquake aftershock centred in Lyttelton on 22 February 2011; or
+  (b) made on or before 26 May 2017 on behalf of the Crown in relation to the earthquakes that occurred on 14 November 2016 in Hurunui and Kaikōura or any of their aftershocks.

+### 8 COVID-19 payments
+An amount paid on or after 17 March 2020 by the Ministry of Social Development on behalf of the Crown in relation to— (a) wages or other income as a consequence of COVID-19; or (b) leave taken as a consequence of COVID-19.

 ### 1 Short Title
 This Act may be cited as the Goods and Services Tax Amendment Act (No 3) 1991, and shall be read together with and deemed part of the Goods and Services Tax Act 1985 (hereinafter referred to as the principal Act).